 Concussion have received increased attention lately.
 Cumulative sports concussions have been shown to increase the likelihood of catastrophic head injury leading to permanent neurological disability by 39%.
-High school football accounts for 47% of all reported sports concussions, with 33 percent of concussions occurring during practice.
-Significant improvements in post-concussion symptoms and secondary outcomes have been attained through hyperbaric treatment, including depression, sleep quality, satisfaction with life and physical, cognitive and mental health function.
+High school football accounts for 47% of all reported sports concussions, with 33% of concussions occurring during practice.
+Significant improvements in post-concussion symptoms and secondary outcomes have been attained through hyperbaric sessions, including depression, sleep quality, satisfaction with life and physical, cognitive and mental health function.
 (Hoge and Jonas 2014)

 Israeli researchers have demonstrated that HBOT can significantly reduce the pain while improving the symptoms and life quality of Fibromyalgia syndrome patients.
 Moreover, they showed that HBOT can induce neuroplasticity and significantly rectify abnormal brain activity in pain related areas of FMS patients.
 (Efrati et al 2015)

 Hyperbaric oxygen preconditioning (HBO-PC) is neuro-protective and has demonstrated efficiency in patients undergoing coronary artery bypass graft.
 (Hu et al 2011)